 This is a complex question, about which courts often have to make decisions.
-School personnel have a legal duty to maintain reasonable order in schools and at all activities connected with schools, including all athletic and extracurricular programs.
-This includes taking measures to protect students and employees against physical attack, drug distribution, and other harm.
+School personnel have a legal duty to maintain reasonable order in schools and at all activities connected with schools, including athletic and extracurricular programs.197 This includes taking measures to protect students and employees against physical attack, drug distribution, and other harm.
 Because a school combines many people in a single building, who constantly mingle with one another, there is much more need for protection against contraband and health or security dangers than there is outside.
-For these reasons, Illinois law authorizes public schools to inspect school property, including lockers, desks, and parking lots, for illegal drugs, weapons, and similar contraband.
-190
+For these reasons, Illinois law authorizes public school authorities to inspect school property, including lockers, desks, and parking lots-and personal effects found in any of those places-for illegal drugs, weapons, and similar contraband.198